gabormeresz/asteroids-nft/README.md

 - **Metadata Hosting:** The metadata and the images for each Asteroid NFT is securely hosted on IPFS via Pinata.

+- **Backend Services:** A websocket service and a backend with MongoDB connection work tirelessly on AWS to keep everything up to date.

 ## Getting Started

 1. **Explore the Cosmos:** Visit the [Asteroids](https://asteroids-nft.vercel.app/) website.